Community Colleges Are More Important than Ever

 Tips for Choosing a Community College

-Depending where you live, you may have several community colleges to choose from.
+Depending on where you live, you may have several community colleges to choose from.
 If you’re attending online, the options are nearly limitless.
 Before you start your search, there are a few things you should keep in mind when picking a community college.

 Here are some tips for choosing the right community college:

-• Check the school’s success rate and transfer statistics – if there’s a low success rate, don’t assume you’ll be in the group of students who success because you don’t know all the factors influencing that rate.
+• Check the school’s success rate and transfer statistics – if there’s a low success rate, don’t assume you’ll be in the group of students who succeed because you don’t know all the factors influencing that rate.

 • Talk to an admissions counselor or academic advisor to ask questions and see if you can audit a class – you may be able to take one online.